LocalPulse/jecs-template/README.md

      rojo serve
      ```

 4. Open Roblox Studio and connect to the running Rojo server.
+Press F4 on your keyboard to open Jabby menu.

 ---